-Tony De Marco represents California public school districts and public agencies in all aspects of labor and employment law.
+Tony De Marco represents California public school districts and public agencies as general counsel, and in all aspects of governance, transparency, as well as labor and employment law.
 His areas of practice include certificated and classified employee discipline, contract enforcement and arbitration, and general education law.
 He has represented employers before the Public Employment Relations Board, Department of Fair Employment and Housing, and the Office of Administrative Hearings.
 He is experienced in collective bargaining and is the chief negotiator for numerous school districts throughout the state.

 News & Publications